moggieuk/Happy-Hare/README.md

 <br>The speed of all movements in this step is controlled by 'sync_load_speed'
     <li>Now the filament is under exclusive control of the extruder.
 Filament is moved the remaining distance to the meltzone.
 This distance is defined by 'home_position_to_nozzle' and is either the distance from the toolhead sensor to the nozzle or the distance from the extruder gears to the nozzle depending on your setup.
 This move speed is controlled by 'nozzle_load_speed'.
 We are now loaded and ready to print.
   </ol>

+**Note:** that if a toolhead sensor is configured it is the favored filament homing method and home to extruder gears an optional but unnecessary step.
+Also note the home to extruder step will always be performed during calibration of tool 0 (to accurately set `mmu_calibration_bowden_length`).
+For accurate homing and to avoid grinding, tune the gear stepper current reduction `extruder_homing_current` as a % of the default run current.

 </details>